-I work as head of the one on one team for 80,000 Hours.
+I work as head of the podcast and one-on-one teams for 80,000 Hours.
 Previously I worked at the Global Priorities Institute, ran Giving What We Can and was a Fund Manager at the Effective Altruism Infrastructure Fund.

 Comments here are my own views only, not my present or past employers', unless otherwise specified.